bwssytems/ha-bridge/README.md

 ### -Dupnp.response.port=`<port>`
 The upnp response port that will be used.
 The default is 50000.
 ### -Dupnp.strict=`<true|false>`
 Upnp has been very closed on this platform to try and respond as a hue and there is now a setting to control if it is more open or strict, Add -Dupnp.strict=`<true|false>` to your command line to have the emulator respond to what it thinks is an echo to a hue or any other device.
-The default is upnp.strict=false.
+The default is upnp.strict=true.
 ### -Dtrace.upnp=`<true|false>`
 Turn on tracing for upnp discovery messages.
 The default is false.
 ### -Dvtwo.compatibility=`<true|false>`
 Turns on compatibility for upnp detection and response as it was in the original version of amazon-echo-ha-bridge.
-The default is true.
+The default is false.
 ## Web Config
 Configure by going to the url for the host you are running on or localhost with port you have assigned:
 ```